 - Conflict of Interest

 (1) Cover letter

 (2) Title page

 The cover letter accompanying the manuscript must specify the type of manuscript and include statements on ethical issues and conflicts of interest, and complete contact information for the corresponding author.
+For case report, the authors must state that a written informed consent was obtained from the patient or legal guardian in the cover letter.
 The cover letter should include the following statement: "All authors have read and approved the submitted manuscript, the manuscript has not been submitted elsewhere nor published elsewhere in whole or in part, except as an abstract (if relevant)."
 The cover letter may include the names of potential reviewers (e-mail addresses are required).
 However, the Editors cannot always guarantee assignment of a particular reviewer to a manuscript.

 The title page should contain the following information:

 - The full title of the manuscript, not to exceed 120 characters.

 - A shortened version of the title, no more than 50 characters long (including spaces), as a running title.